nicolastah/semantic-style-transfer/README.md

  --output ./output/cat.png
 ```

-Show how to run the code
-Explain guidance guided matrices = semantic mask
 Can put some links to some semantic segmentation algorithms
 Explain how to put the mask in my programm